 In 2007, he was the focus of perhaps the most attention of his career for producing two songs from Jay-Z's album American Gangster.
-He has recently worked with such artists as Jay-Z (The Blueprint 3), Rhymefest, Plies, Big Sean, Killer Mike, Rick Ross, Drake (Thank Me Later), and Kanye West (808's & Heartbreak, My Beautiful Dark Twisted Fantasy), Young Jeezy, and Rihanna on their upcoming albums.
-No I.D. produced the first single for Jay-Z's 11th studio album The Blueprint 3 titled "D.O.A.
-(Death of Auto-Tune)" and his second single "Run This Town" Feat Rihanna & Kanye West.
-He also worked with Common for the first time since 1997, co-writing and producing The Dreamer/The Believer (2011).
+At the time he worked with artists such as Jay-Z, Rhymefest, Plies, Big Sean, Killer Mike, Rick Ross, Drake (Thank Me Later), and Kanye West (808's & Heartbreak, My Beautiful Dark Twisted Fantasy), Young Jeezy, and Rihanna on their then-upcoming albums.
+Wilson produced "D.O.A.
+(Death of Auto-Tune)", the first single for Jay-Z's eleventh studio album The Blueprint 3 (2009), as well as the second single "Run This Town", which features Barbadian singer Rihanna and Kanye West.
+He once again teamed up with Common for the first time since 1997, when he handled the production for his ninth album The Dreamer/The Believer (2011).
 In June 2011, Wilson formed Cocaine 80s, a musical ensemble composed of several musicians, including Common, James Fauntleroy II, Kevin Randolph, Makeba Riddick, Rob "The Mixer" Kinelski, Steve Wyreman, Free Bass, Keys of Coke and Sam Lewis, among several others.